localstack/localstack.github.io/content/blog/2022-05-04-cloudwatch-metric-alarms/index.md

 At this time we know how we want to evaluate the metrics.
 So the only thing left is configuring the action that should be executed, once the alarm changes its state to _ALARM_.

 ## Alarm actions
-Actions are optional parameters that can be configured for alarms.
+Actions are optional parameters that we can configure for alarms.
 There is one configuration for every state: `alarm-actions`, `ok-actions`, and `insufficient-data-actions`.
-The action will be executed once the alarm state changes.
+We will execute the action once the alarm state changes.

 LocalStack supports SNS Topics as actions.
-The topic must be created beforehand, and we need to know the topic's ARN for the metric-alarm configuration.
+We must create the topic beforehand, and we need to know the topic's ARN for the metric-alarm configuration.

 Before we can use the email feature, we have to do some preparations: We need to verify the email address where you want to send the messages to:
 ```sh